 The extensive canal that runs through the palace gardens is one of the most spectacular water works.
 It is over 3 kilometres long and serves not only as an aesthetic feature but also to supply water to the gardens.

-One part of the park is more natural.
-There are artificial ruins and caves, pavilions full of plants and small woods.
+One part of the park is more natural, with artificial ruins and caves, plant-filled pavilions and small woods.
 Everywhere you can hear the water gurgling and the birds singing.
-Plane trees, cedars, pines and cypresses predominate, but there are also magnolias, water plants, succulents and camellias.
+Plane trees, cedars, pines and cypresses predominate, but there are also magnolias, aquatic plants, succulents and camellias.
 Italians love to come here for picnics, even though the park is only accessible on payment of an entrance fee.

 The Royal Palace of Caserta is not only an architectural gem, but also a cultural and historical heritage.
 In 1997, the palace was inscribed on the UNESCO World Heritage List as an example of European Baroque art and architecture.
 Its magnificence and historical value attract thousands of visitors from all over the world every year.